 Jane Sorensen, project coordinator

-Information Sources (Please support and/or purchase from):
+Information Sources (Please support and/or purchase/utilize these resources):

 Xerces Society for Invertebrate Conservation, website.

 Lady Bird Johnson Wildflower Center: Native Plants/Special Value to Native Bees, website.

 Wildflowers of New England, Ted Elliman and The New England Wild Flower Society, book.